 Update (): You can download Grindr high-resolution photos from profiles and messages by accessing the service through the web browser on your computer.
 Just visit web.grindr.com.

 Update (): The topic in this article has been mitigated by Grindr migrating to using encrypted connections and disabling the developer console logging method mentioned here.
 The original article remains unchanged.

 Using network interception or just traffic logging, an attacker, state, or your employer can look over your shoulder at the images that pop up inside the popular “nearby gay man finder” app.
 The profile photos on the gay dating app reveal more data than one might think.

 The app also reveals which other users the user finds the most interesting.
-Clicking-through to another users’s profile will send a slightly different formatted request for a larger version of the profile picture.
-User might want to keep his exact preferences in men to themselves, but Grindr is leaking that information to anyone with network capturing abilities.
+Clicking-through to another users’ profile will send a slightly different formatted request for a larger version of the profile picture.
+A user might want to keep his exact preferences in men to themselves, but Grindr is leaking that information to anyone with network capturing abilities.

 Below are some examples of unencrypted data downloaded by the Grindr app that can be captured on the local network or as it passes through the wider Internet.
 Each of the URLs refers to an image that can is opened by anyone who intercepts the addresses/images: